Smoking or vaping with Crohn's or Colitis

 • Smoking increases your risk of developing Microscopic Colitis.

 • Cigarette smoke contains over 5,000 chemicals.
 Around 100 of these are known to be toxic or cause cancer.
-We don’t know which chemicals in cigarette smoke affect Crohn’s or Colitis.
-And we don’t know how the chemicals in cigarette smoke affect Crohn’s or Colitis.

 • If you’re having surgery for Crohn’s or Colitis, your IBD team will recommend you stop smoking.
+This is to reduce the risk of complications.

 • Smoking and Crohn’s Disease

-Smoking can also make Crohn’s worse.
+• Smoking makes Crohn’s worse.

 Smoking in Crohn’s has been linked to: